The-Strategy-Unit/nhp_schemes_report/README.md

 This will then produce a html output as well as a Word output using the file "nhp_template_empty.docx" as a template.

+Then we amend the name of the Word output to something including the scheme's name prior to sharing.